daily Broadcast

 One out of every three verses is God telling us, in the future, specifically, without err, one hundred percent of the time, “This is what is going to happen.”
 And it gives you tremendous confidence because He is the Alpha and the Omega.

 In the time of Israel, as today, there were competing gods.
-And so God made this challenge, speaking through Isaiah in Isaiah 44:6 through 8.
+And so, God made this challenge, speaking through Isaiah in Isaiah 44:6 through 8.
 He says, “This is what the Lord says, Israel’s King and Redeemer,” and notice how He identifies Himself, “The Lord of hosts,” or, “the Lord of heaven’s armies.
 ‘I am the first and the last; there is no other God.’”
 That’s pretty clear.
 “Who is like Me?”
 Rhetorical question.
 The answer is: no one.

 But He is throwing out a challenge.
 “Let Him step forward and prove to you his power.”
 So in other words, okay, there’s Baal, there’s Molech, there’s all these gods, there’s all this competition.
 Okay.
 “Let him step,” now, here’s the test, “let him do as I have done since ancient times when I established a people and explained its future.”

-So what He is saying is: I have told you in advance this is going to happen, this is going to happen, this is going to happen.
+So, what He is saying is: I have told you in advance this is going to happen, this is going to happen, this is going to happen.
 And the challenge to these other gods is this: “Don’t tremble or be afraid.”
 He said, “Did I not proclaim My purposes for you long ago?
 You are My witnesses.
 Is there any other God?
 No. There is no other Rock, not one.”

 And the challenge is: If your god can tell the future with one hundred percent accuracy all the time, then let him step up and do it because from ancient times, that’s what I have done.

-Let me give you, we have got a whole series called Why I Believe that develops this and I am really, because I was a skeptic, it was so helpful.
-But to me the greatest picture of that is Daniel chapters 7 through 12.
+To me the greatest picture of that is Daniel chapters 7 through 12.
 And we won’t get the whole, let me just give you the gist of it.

 Daniel is taken captive, Israel disobeys God if you know your history of Israel, and God promised that: When you disobey Me, I am going to scatter you, and they go into captivity, they go into Babylon.
 So Daniel is bright and so they would take the young and the best and they would put them in with the king and they would want to try to brainwash them.

-And so Daniel ends up in three different dynasties and he just, each time, he ends up as an official with authority.
+And so, Daniel ends up in three different dynasties and he just, each time, he ends up as an official with authority.

-And so Daniel is a very, very godly teenager all the way through.
+And so, Daniel is a very, very godly teenager all the way through.
 In fact, you might be interested to know that when he is in the lion’s den, he is eighty years old.

-And so he is in the Babylonians, the Medo-Persians, and then when they get taken out, each time, God gives him favor.
+And so, he is in the Babylonians, the Medo-Persians, and then when they get taken out, each time, God gives him favor.
 So as the seventy years that God said there would be, Daniel is praying.

 And Daniel is asking God, it’s a very tremendous passage and God reveals to a human being and in Daniel 7, 8, 9, 10, 11, and 12, in those chapters, God reveals to Daniel the next four major kingdoms that would come.
 Identifies them very, very specifically.
 Okay, the Babylonian will be followed by the Medo-Persian, the Medo-Persians, they will be a great ruler and the Greeks will take over.
 They will have a great ruler who will take over the world and then it will break into four parts.
 The great ruler was Alexander the Great.
 It broke into four parts with four different generals.